brian-tex/AboutMe/pages/ansible/procedures/create-an-ansible-playbook.md

 ### How to Create a New Ansible Playbook
 1. Sign into your GitHub account.
 2. Open the GitHub organization that houses your Ansible Playbooks.
-3. Click `Browser organization's repositories`.
+3. Click `Browse organization's repositories`.
 4. Click `New repository`.
 5. Name the repository after server the playbook will configure.
 6. Check the `Add a README file`.